-On January 30, 2024 and February 7, 2024, a representative of SUMMIT Engineering, Laboratory and Testing, Inc. (SUMMIT) visited the subject site for the purpose of observing and evaluating the near surface foundation bearing materials and to perform a third-party inspection for the proposed residential structure.
+On January 30 and February 9, 2024, a representative of SUMMIT Engineering, Laboratory and Testing, Inc. (SUMMIT) visited the subject site for the purpose of observing and evaluating the near surface foundation bearing materials and to perform a third-party inspection for the proposed residential structure.
 The following is a summary of our onsite observations and evaluation.

-SUMMIT returned on February 7, 2024, to perform a third-party footing inspection.
-It should be noted that the third-party footing inspection failed due to missing lug footings, footing width at the left wall, insulation not properly installed, and missing rear porch footing.
-The contractor was informed and SUMMIT recommended excavating the footings in accordance with the specified plans provided onsite.
-SUMMIT returned later on February 7, 2024 and observed that the recommended remedial measures had been completed.
+SUMMIT returned on February 9, 2024, to perform a third-party footing inspection.
 The exterior and interior wall foundations, thickened slab sections, and lugs were prepared per the onsite structural plans.
 Based on our measurements, the footings are in compliance with the signed and sealed project structural foundation plans provided onsite and Chapter 4 of the 2018 North Carolina Residential code.
 Additionally, we observed that the vapor barrier was installed and that the foundation insulation had been placed along the exterior wall foundations.